-N’Djamena—Young Diplomats held a half-day seminar in Chad on May 4, entitled “Food Security and Peace Building in the Sahel Region.”
+N’Djamena—Young Diplomats held a half-day seminar in Chad, entitled “Food Security and Peace Building in the Sahel Region.”
 The purpose of the seminar was to assess the chronic food insecurity in the region, the current and future food security situation in the Sahel and to identify factors that would likely influence food security in the future.

 “We should fix this right now or never again”